nsbgn/scripts/README.md

   [mpv](https://mpv.io/), as a DIY music player.
 - A dmenu interface to [pass](http://www.zx2c4.com/projects/password-store/),
   as a simple password manager.
+- A script to disable and re-enable the mouse pointer.
-- A simple `dmenu` query for confirmation.
+- A simple dmenu query for confirmation.